Arizona State Route 347: History

 The section north of Maricopa, toward present day I-10, was built by 1939.
 It was built upon the old Phoenix-Maricopa Railroad right of way after service was discontinued.
 The road headed north toward Tempe to U.S. Route 80.
 Between 1951 and 1958, the road was extended south to its current terminus at SR 84; at this time, I-10 had still not been built, nor had the route become a state highway.
 By 1971, I-10 was finished through the south and east edges of the Phoenix area.
 In 1989, ADOT made preparations to establish the number along Maricopa Road and reserved the right-of-way along the parkway.
 This may have been because of a controversy over the name of John Wayne Parkway, which the road was dubbed at the time.
 The Gila River Native Americans, whose reservation the parkway ran on, did not want this name, as John Wayne, the actor who formerly owned a ranch in modern Maricopa, had appeared in several movies in which he had killed Native Americans.
-Maricopa Road was widened from a two-lane to a four-lane expressway in the early 1990s, and was also realigned to use Queen Creek Road to meet I-10.
+Maricopa Road was widened from two lanes to four in the early 1990s, and was also realigned to use Queen Creek Road to meet I-10.
 In 1997, the route was officially established as a state highway with its current routing.

-In Maricopa, north of the road's intersection with Alterra Parkway/Desert Cedars Drive, the road previously ran alongside Maricopa High School to the west, having a level crossing of the Union Pacific Railroad, and then having an at-grade intersection with Maricopa-Casa Grande Highway.
+In Maricopa, north of the road's intersection with Alterra Parkway/Desert Cedars Drive, the road previously ran alongside Maricopa High School to the west, having a railroad crossing on the UP line, and then having an at-grade intersection with Maricopa-Casa Grande Highway.
 This railroad crossing caused traffic to stop for passing trains more than sixty times per day.
 A project to reroute the road slightly east over a new six-lane overpass began in 2018.
-The city of Maricopa hosted a ribbon-cutting ceremony for the new overpass on July 13, 2019, and it was opened to traffic on July 15, 2019. $15 million in funding for the project was by the Federal Government's Transportation Investment Generating Economic Recovery program and $14 million by the city of Maricopa, Arizona.
+The city of Maricopa hosted a ribbon-cutting ceremony for the new overpass on July 13, 2019, and it was opened to traffic on July 15, 2019.
+Funding of $15 million for the project was provided by the federal government's Transportation Investment Generating Economic Recovery program, and $14 million by the Maricopa government.